dart-lang/site-www/src/codelabs/async-await/index.md

 In the following example `getUserOrder()` returns a future that completes by printing to the console.
 ### Example: introducing futures
+Run the following example to see how a future completes successfully, and try to guess the order in which values will be printed to the console.

 [//]: https://gist.github.com/57e6085344cbd1719ed42b32f8ad1bce
 <iframe